grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi got Herschel launched, carrying instructions to Shakes to return to the _Prospect_ submerged and running slowly on battery power.
 It was going to take a while for Herschel to find Shakes, and then a while longer for Shakes to motor quietly back.
 Hemi figured he had a couple of hours at least to gather the things he needed.

 The magnetic warheads were in the crates he had left in the cargo hold.
-He selected a half dozen of the least-rusty ones and hauled them to a work-table in the engine room.
-Each weighed about twenty-five kilograms and consisted of a cylinder containing high explosives that was about three hundred millimeters in diameter.
-Attached to one end of the cylinder was a small-diameter device with the switching mechanism in it, and on top of that was a big plate with a magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
+He selected a half dozen of the least-rusty ones and hauled them to a work table in the engine room.
+Each weighed about twenty-five kilograms and consisted of a cylinder containing high explosives that was about thirty centimeters in diameter.
+Attached to one end of the cylinder was a narrower device with the switching mechanism in it, and on top of that was a big plate with a magnet that was strong enough to activate the switching mechanism, but weak enough that it was not likely to actually adhere itself to the target.
 The magnet was intended to be a trigger, not an attaching component.

-The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device could be understood and thus handled safely by any idiotic naval deckhand.
+The devices were designed to be as simple as possible, with the idea that while a complex device could have more safety features, a simpler device could be understood and thus handled safely by any idiot naval deckhand.
 Details were printed right on the side of the explosives cylinder.

 Adjusting his glasses and reading this block of text, Hemi learned that the particular mix of high explosives the cylinder contained was held very stable by a cake of exoskeletons from extinct microscopic sea creatures.
 It could not be set off without providing power to the detonation switch and closing the arming circuit.
 At the same time, the explosive did not seem so finicky that it would not go off in the close presence of another high explosive.
 A fortunate thing, because Hemi estimated he needed to chain at least two of these devices to detonate if he wanted to blow a hole through the pressure hull of a military submarine.

-He used large steel straps to join two of the cylinders together, orienting them so the magnetic trigger plates faced outwards on both ends.
+He ratcheted steel straps around two cylinders to join them together, orienting them so the magnetic trigger plates faced outwards on both ends.
 He tracked down some batteries in waterproof cases and wired them in as the power supplies for the triggers.
 In a forgotten storage compartment for parts in the engine room, he found a pile of old mechanical timed switches that could be wound up and the timer set for when they would close the circuit.
 He wired these into the arming circuit on each warhead.

 He made three more doubled-up units like this.
 With two magnetic warheads strapped together, each weighed more than fifty kilograms.

 Then he plundered the many storage compartments throughout the boat, looking for the rest of the parts he needed: some old boat fenders, heavy line, air hoses and chucks, and his slide rule and clipboard.
 He wished he had some small clamps, but those were not to be found anywhere.
 He would have to make do with screw-tightened steel clips.
-So a screwdriver went on his list of things to find too.

 He had gathered most of the parts he needed when he heard the bump of the _Gnat_ attaching to the bottom of the _Prospect_.
 By the time Percy's voice came over the PA a few minutes later to let him know Shakes was aboard, Hemi had recruited Gregory to help him move all his parts and equipment down to the _Prospect_'s battery compartment near the hatch to the _Gnat_.